thm-projects/arsnova-vagrant/README.md

 # ARSnova Vagrant

-*Note: This project is work in progress.*

 This Vagrant configuration will provision a Debian development box with all tools required for ARSnova.

 ## Goal

-Developers should not need to install any tools in order to get ARSnova up and running.
-Ideally, the only thing they will need is an IDE.
+ARSnova Developers should not need to install any tools in order to get ARSnova up and running.
+Ideally, the only thing needed is an IDE.
 All other tools as well as the required workflows shall be handled by the Vagrant box.

 ## Getting Started